eduardocruzpalacios/handicrafts-portal-php-mysql/README.md

 - Update
 - Delete

-SQL statements to create the DDBB and tables is provided.
+SQL statements to create the DDBB and tables are provided.
 ## Technologies
 - PHP 7.3.29
 - MySQL